How to Grow Stevia Herb Plants

 About Growing Stevia Plants in Your Herb Garden

 Looking for a natural sugar substitute!?
 Then, growing the Stevia plant is your answer.
 Grown for its sweet leaves, Stevia herbs are calorie-free and carb-free.
 It doesn’t impact blood sugar.
-The leaves of this herb can be as much as 30 to 40 times sweeter than sucrose(sugar).
-Native to subtropical regions of Peru and Brazil, Stevia is a perennial.
+The leaves of this herb can be as much as 200 to 400 times sweeter than sucrose(sugar).
+Native to subtropical regions of Paraguay and Brazil, Stevia is a perennial.
+However, it is often grown as an annual in cooler regions.
 It is susceptible to frost and does not like cold weather.
 So, it is grown as an annual in many areas.

 Stevia is a good container plant.
 You can grow them indoors as a houseplant, in the fall.
 Just make sure to bring it indoors before the first frost.